From my cookbook, Bread Toast Crumbs.

 The exposed surface of every gluten-free variation of this bread always looks a little funky:

 ***Update: My cookbook, Bread Toast Crumbs, was recently released, which includes a gluten-free recipe I prefer to this one.
-The video is above and the recipe is below.
-I'm keeping this recipe up for reference. ***
+The video is up top and the recipe is up top as well.
+I’m keeping this recipe up for reference. ***

 As with the original peasant bread recipe, the size of the bowl is important: The vintage Pyrex #441 bowl is my favorite bowl to bake the peasant bread in — the perfectly round shape of the bowl creates a beautiful round loaf.
-It belongs to a set of four nesting bowls (also called Cinderella bowls, specifically the Pyrex #441, #442, #443, #444), which I have purchased from Ebay.
-I absolutely love the set in general, but I love most of all that I can bake the whole batch of peasant bread in the second largest bowl (#443) and half of the batch in the smallest bowl (#441).
-The set runs anywhere from $35 to $50 or higher depending on the pattern of the Pyrex.
-More pictures of the bowls can be found on this post.
 Another cheaper, very good option is the Pyrex 322.
-To give you a reference point, a traditional loaf pan (9" x 5" x 3") holds about 6 cups of water or about a pound of dough.
-The bowls that I suggest using hold about 3 cups of water or ½ pound of dough.
-I have not tried doubling the recipe below and baking it in a loaf pan, but if you are looking for a taller loaf, that might be a good idea.
 I have kept the proportions almost identical to the original peasant bread recipe, but I have provided a half recipe here because this is how I have been experimenting this past month.
 It seemed less wasteful to make one 2-cup-flour loaf vs. two 4-cup-flour loaves during the experimental phase.
 Using water vs. milk or buttermilk creates a texture most similar to the original peasant bread recipe, but milk or buttermilk makes for a tastier loaf.
-If you are up for experimenting, and if you have two small Pyrex bowls, it's a helpful exercise to make a batch of each so you can compare the taste and texture.
+If you are up for experimenting, and if you have two small Pyrex bowls, it’s a helpful exercise to make a batch of each so you can compare the taste and texture.

 - 1 cup lukewarm water, buttermilk or milk**